OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-04.md

 ## 2 Corinthians 4:3

-And even if our gospel is veiled, it is veiled to those who are perishing,
+And even if our gospel is veiled, it is veiled only to those who are lost,

 ## 2 Corinthians 4:4